Wilson Spaces, Snaith Constructions, and Elliptic Orientations: Introduction

 \subsection{Acknowledgements}

 We thank Craig Westerland for some very enlightening discussions, particularly regarding Sections \ref{sec:Bockstein} \& \ref{sec:Orientation}.
-We also owe thanks to Eric Peterson, Piotr Pstr\k{a}gowski, Doug Ravenel, Andrew Senger, and Steve Wilson.
+We also owe thanks to Eric Peterson, Piotr Pstr\k{a}gowski, Doug Ravenel, Andrew Senger, and Steve Wilson, and to the anonymous referee for numerous clarifying and enlightening remarks.
 Most of all we thank Mike Hopkins, Jacob Lurie, and Haynes Miller, who served as the three authors' three PhD advisors and endured countless conversations about this work over the last several years.
 Through the course of the work, the second author was supported by NSF Grant DMS-1803273, and the third author by NSF Grant DGE-1122374.